 Do you suffer from jaw pain, tension headaches, or frequent migraines?
 Temporomandibular disorders, also known as TMJ, may be the cause of your pain.
-At Centennial Dental Center in Boise, ID, Dr. Jon M. Koeltl has provided relief to hundreds of people with TMJ.
+At Centennial Dental in Boise, ID, Dr. Jon M. Koeltl has provided relief to hundreds of people with TMJ.
 We are the best TMJ specialist in Boise.

 Don’t Continue to let the pain hold you back.
 Contact our Boise, ID office today.